Last Updated on August 8, 2021 by

 Dachshund mixed with Pug pups are prone to severe joint problems because of their very short limbs (that’s the Dachshund parent to blame).
 It is not a good idea for them to engage in very vigorous types of activities like jumping and excessive running.
 One wrong move and their fragile skeletal frame might be severely damaged.

 Pug Dachshund mix dogs are also prone to Cushion’s disease as well as brachycephaly from the Pug ancestry.
-The former can lead to insomnia, panting, constant hunger and thirst, as well as the excessive urge to pee often.
-The latter can be the reason the hybrid dog has difficulty breathing, can’t tolerate heat and strenuous exercise.
+The former can lead to insomnia, panting, constant hunger, and thirst, as well as the excessive urge to pee often.
+The latter can be the reason the hybrid dog has difficulty breathing, and can’t tolerate heat and strenuous exercise.

 Training

 The Daugs are not as easy to train because they tend to be very independent and stubborn at times: these are Pug traits.
 They need a very structured environment, where they know their routine and willingly follow it.
-Pug Dachshund mix puppies need to feel like their pet parents are the leaders who they should obey and respect.
+Pug Dachshund mix puppies need to feel like their pet parents are the leaders whom they should obey and respect.
 Dog owners need to establish boundaries from very early on for this mischievous hybrid breed not to violate.
 Being firm, as well as fair, is the key to Daug’s successful training experience.

 Taking Care Of A Dachshund Mixed With Pug